rosborne132/aaf-viewer/README.md

 ```

 4. Run the application
-Execute the main.py script to start the AAF Viewer:
+Execute the main.py script to start the SG Viewer:

 ```bash
 python3 main.py